 2. Build Additional Flavor.
 Add just about anything you like to your burger mixture.
 Here are a few flavoring suggestions:

 - Dehydrated or fresh minced onion and garlic

 - Seasoning mixes for soups or salad dressings

-- Prepared sauces including Barbeque sauce, soy sauce, teriyaki sauce, Worcestershire sauce, hot pepper sauce, Hoisin sauce, plum sauce, oyster sauce, salsa, or salad dressing
+- Prepared sauces including BBQ sauce, soy sauce, teriyaki sauce, Worcestershire sauce, hot pepper sauce, hoisin sauce, plum sauce, oyster sauce, salsa, or salad dressing

 - Other tidbits like olives, capers, chopped tomatoes, diced chiles, crumbled bacon, or minced ham